 Situations where your strata manager can help

-So your strata manager helps to run your strata scheme.
+Strata manager duties essentially involve running your strata scheme.
 But in which situations can you contact your strata manager?
 They should be there to help in the following cases:

 - If you have a question about your strata levies, or payment of these